 IMPORTANT!!
-PLEASE do not call the school on a daily basis to change your child's bus or dismissal procedures.
-Calling the school and requesting that your child ride home on a different bus or to be dismissed as a walker is usually not an emergency.
-Parents are asked to make arrangements the night before and to send a note with their child(ren) in the morning if there is to be a change in dismissal for them that day.
-If an emergency arises, please notify the school of the need for a bus change prior to 2:30 p.m.
+PLEASE do not call the school on a daily basis to change your child's dismissal procedures.
+Calling the school and requesting that your child ride home on a different bus will only be accepted in the event of an actual emergency.
+Calls will be accepted to change a student's dismissal designation to "walker."
+Parents are asked to make arrangements the night before and to send a note with their child(ren) in the morning if there is to be a change in a student's dismissal for that day.
+If an emergency arises, please notify the school prior no later than 2:30 p.m.